About Heritable Human Genome Editing

 What is it about?

-Heritable Human Genome Editing (HHGE), also called Human Germline Gene Editing, refers to molecular techniques which are used to alter DNA sequences in early-stage embryos or germ cells (sperm and egg cells).
-These modifications generated by this technique will affect all cells of the potential future child and also be passed on to future generations.
+Human Heritable Genome Editing (HHGE) refers to molecular techniques which are used to alter gene sequences in early-stage embryos or germ cells (sperm and egg cells).
+These modifications generated by the CRISPR technique will affect all cells of the potential future child and also be passed on to future generations.

 The main argument in support of this technology is that it would be used to prevent the transmission of diseases from one generation to the other.

-Heritable Human Genome Editing (HHGE), does not treat, cure, or prevent disease in any living individual, though its intended use is the creation of embryos with altered genomes, which would also pass on their altered genes to future generations.
-The key question is therefore is it ethically acceptable to use this technology in order to "design" future babies?
+Human Heritable Genome Editing (HHGE), does not treat, cure, or prevent disease in any individual.
+Its application would aim to create embryos with altered genomes, which would also pass on their altered genes to future generations.
+Is it ethically acceptable to use this technology in order to "design" future babies?

 Why this HHGE Project?

-This project is part of my dissertation:
+This project is part of my PhD thesis:

 -